 - Inclusion and diversity

-Note on Starbucks Coffee Company’s Organizational Culture
+Note on Starbucks Coffee Company’s Corporate Culture

 - Barney, J. B. (1986).
-Organizational culture: can it be a source of sustained competitive advantage?
+Organizational culture: Can it be a source of sustained competitive advantage?
 Academy of Management Review, 11(3), 656-665.

 - Burack, E. H. (1991).
 Changing the company culture – the role of human resource development.
 Long Range Planning, 24(1), 88-95.